Eclipsium similar games & best alternatives

 Game with the same Experimenting vibe

-1"Some exploration and puzzle experimentation, but largely linear progression with limited novelty."
+1"Some exploration and puzzle solving, but mostly following a set path with limited novelty."

 "Some experimentation with puzzle mechanics and abilities, but mostly following a linear path with limited novelty."